suneeshjacob/ACRoD/RRR.md

-# Formulation of Jacobian for RRR planar serial manipulator (with a superfluous DOF) as an example
+# Formulation of Jacobian for RRR planar serial manipulator as an example

 ## Figure